bfirsh/loom/README.md

 And that's it!

 Let's set up a database server.
-First, bootstrap a host (in this example, the single host you defined in `env.roledefs`):
+First, bootstrap the host (in this example, the single db host you defined in `env.roledefs`):

     $ fab -R db puppet.install

-Then you can install third party Puppet modules, upload your local modules, and apply them:
+Then install third party Puppet modules, upload your local modules, and apply them:

     $ fab -R db puppet.update puppet.apply